Living in Namibia

 Is there a lot of diversity?
 Are people in Namibia accepting of differences?

 "Namibia is a culturally diverse country, with a population made up of many different ethnic groups.
 People in Namibia are generally accepting of differences, and the country has a strong tradition of tolerance and respect for diversity.
-The government has also taken steps to promote equality and acceptance of all people, regardless of their background," commented one expat who made the move to Namibia.
+The government has also taken steps to promote equality and acceptance of all people, regardless of their background," said one expat in Namibia.

 Get Quote